Why?

 Java is a static-typed language so the compiler decides the type of your variables.
 In a dynamically-typed language as JavaScript however the interpreter assigns variables a type at runtime.
 This means that code like here below is allowed, but this is the definition of bad programming:

-a = ['now an array'];
+let a = 42; a = ['now an array'];

 So in general it is better to use static-typing and in JavaScript this is possible with an extension called TypeScript.
 Dynamically typing however offers a lot of flexibility and power, certainly with Objects in mind.
 Imagine you have a class with a teacher and a variable number of students.
 In Java we need to represent it as a collection, so an Object inside our Object.

-public List<String> students = List.of('Lisa', 'Mark', 'Dennie');
+public class Classroom { public String teacher = 'Johny'; public List<String> students = List.of('Lisa', 'Mark', 'Dennie'); }

 In JavaScript your Objects can be dynamically defined, basically like a Map.
 This works amazingly well with document storage databases like Mongo: